 Who Is Not a Good Candidate for Veinwave Treatment?

-People with thick skin in areas where spider veins are located might have some difficulty with veinwave treatment.
+People with thick skin in areas with spider veins might have difficulty with veinwave treatment.
 Thick skin can make delivering enough heat to the vein problematic without damaging surrounding tissue.
-In these cases, it might be better to choose another therapeutic treatment in place of veinwave therapy.
+In these cases, choosing another treatment instead of veinwave therapy might be better.
 Conversely, treating thin-skinned areas with veinwave is ideal because it’s easy for your doctor to dial down the heat setting.

 Does Insurance Cover Veinwave Treatment?

-You should always check with your insurance carrier or agent to find what your policy covers.
-Most insurance companies consider veinwave treatment to be elective cosmetic surgery, so they don’t cover it.
+You should always check with your insurance carrier or agent to find out what your policy covers.
+Most insurance companies consider veinwave treatment elective cosmetic surgery, so they don’t cover it.
 However, if you receive veinwave therapy in conjunction with treatment of varicose veins, your treatment might be covered.

 The procedure is generally unavailable free of charge on the National Health Service, but different regions make special allowances, so you should talk with your general practitioner to get his or her recommendations.
-The average cost of veinwave treatments runs £150 – £250 per session.
-Since only one treatment is usually necessary to remove spider veins permanently, the cost is affordable for most women.
+The average veinwave treatment cost is £150 – £250 per session.
+Since only one treatment is usually necessary to remove spider veins permanently, the price is affordable for most.

 The Problems with Alternative Treatments

-There are other treatment options for spider veins, but they are generally more expensive, less effective and fraught with side effects and longer recovery periods.
+Other treatment options for spider veins are generally more expensive, less effective, fraught with side effects and longer recovery periods.
 Sclerotherapy and laser treatments are the most common alternatives, but these procedures come with these disadvantages:

 - Chemical Skin DamageThe harsh chemicals used in sclerotherapy injections can result in browning of the skin, discolouration and allergic reactions.